-Title: Unit of Assessment: This is the primary FoR code that relates to the overall content of the in npact study.
-Additional FoR codes: Identify up to two additional two-digit FoRs that relate to the overall con itent of the impact study.
-Socio-Economic Objective (SEO) Codes: Choose from the list of two-digit SEO codes any that are relevant to the e impact study.
-Australian and New Zealand Standard Industrial Classification (AN Choose from the list of two-digit ANZSIC codes that are relevant to the - Keywords: List up to 10 keywords related to the impact described in Part A. Sensitivities commercially sensitive; and/or culturally sensitive.
-Sensitivities description: Please describe any sensitivities in relation to the impact study that new including any particular instructions for ARC staff or assessors, or for the publicly available after EI 2018.
-Aboriginal and Torres Strait Islander research flag: Is this impact study associated with Aboriginal and Torres Strait Islander NOTE-institutions may identify impact studies where the impact, asso approach to impact relates to Aboriginal and Torres Strait Islander peop language, place, culture and knowledges and/or is undertaken with Abor Islander peoples, nations, and/or communities. ciated research and/or ples, nations, communities, Science and Research Priorities: Identify whether the impact study is related to the Science and Research from the lists provided in SEER. ch Priorities .
-If so, choose PART A-IMPACT 1.
-Summary of the impact (maximum 800 characters) Briefly describe the specific impact in simple, clear English.
-This will en to understand the impact of the research. able the general community 2.
+Title: Unit of Assessment: This is the primary FoR code that relates to the overall content of the impact study.
+Additional FoR codes: Identify up to two additional two-digit FoRs that relate to the overall content of the impac t study.
+Socio-Economic Objective (SEO) Codes: Choose from the list of two-digit SEO codes any that are relevant to the impact study.
+Australian and New Zealand Standard Industrial Classification (ANZSIC) Codes: Choose from the list of two-digit ANZSIC codes that are relevant to the impact study.
+Keywords: List up to 10 keywords related to the impact described in Part A. Sensitivities commercially sensitive; and/or culturally sensitive.
+Sensitivities description: Please describe any sensitivities in relation to the impact study that need to be consider including any particular instructions for ARC staff or assessors, or for the impact study to publicly available after EI 2018.
+Aboriginal and Torres Strait Islander research flag: Is this impact study associated with Aboriginal and Torres Strait Islander content?
+NOTE-institutions may identify impact studies where the impact, associated research a approach to impact relates to Aboriginal and Torres Strait Islander peoples, nations, cor language, place, culture and knowledges and/or is undertaken with Aboriginal and Torres Islander peoples, nations, and/or communities. nmunities, Science and Research Priorities: Identify whether the impact study is related to the Science and Research Priorities .
+If so from the lists provided in SEER. , choose PART A-IMPACT Summary of the impact (maximum 800 characters) Briefly describe the specific impact in simple, clear English.
+This will enable the general to understand the impact of the research. community 2.
 Beneficiaries List up to 10 beneficiaries related to the impact study.